Stars and Stripes (newspaper): Modern era

-Funding and relevance in the digital age have threatened the paper's budget.
+In April 2004, Pacific, European and Middle East editions of Stars and Stripes became available in digital format for free.
+In 2010, the paper won the George Polk Award for its coverage of the Pentagon's attempts to influence journalists to report on the war in Afghanistan in a more favorable way.
+The funding and relevance in the digital age have threatened the paper's budget.
 In 2013, the paper faced job cuts, printing-schedule changes, a pay-raise freeze and travel limitations for staff under the Federal budget sequestration.
 The print newspapers provide the news back home to service members who are forward-deployed in areas lacking reliable internet access.
 Coverage of pay and benefits is of direct concern to service members and their families along with life on base and in the field.
 The paper helps them be better-informed citizens about global geopolitics.
 Budget cuts by the Pentagon were again considered in 2016.

+On May 21, 2019, a documentary film about Stars and Stripes, titled The World’s Most Dangerous Paper Route, was released.
+The film showcased the work of Stars and Stripes correspondents who deliver news from war zones like Iraq and Afghanistan.

 The Wall Street Journal reported in February 2020, that a draft budget would reduce the newspaper's federal support in 2021 under a $5 billion shift to higher priorities in the defense budget.
 Deputy Under Secretary of Defense Elaine McCusker indicated its funding would be cut and said: "We have essentially decided that, you know, kind of coming into the modern age that newspaper is probably not the best way that we communicate any longer."
-The subsidy is more than $15 million a year, which represents approximately half the publication's budget and roughly 0.002 percent of the Department of Defense budget, which was $721,500 million in 2020.
+The subsidy is more than $15 million a year, which represents approximately half the publication's budget and roughly 0.002 percent of the Department of Defense budget, which was $721.5 billion in 2020.
 It was described by the Stars and Stripes ombudsman as "a fatal cut".

-In September, Defense Secretary Mark Esper justified the decision to discontinue publication of the paper as a result of his department-wide budget review.
+In September, 2020, Defense Secretary Mark Esper justified the decision to discontinue publication of the paper as a result of his department-wide budget review.
 An order for the newspaper to shutter was issued, specifically by presenting a plan for it to dissolve by September 15, including "specific timeline for vacating government owned/leased space worldwide" and to end publication by September 30, 2020.
 Senator Dianne Feinstein (D-CA) led a bipartisan group opposed to the move, including Tammy Duckworth (D-IL), a veteran, and Susan Collins (R-ME).
 On September 4, US president Donald Trump appeared to reverse this position by tweeting that funding would not be cut.
 On September 30 the order to close was rescinded.